AuburnSounds/Dplug/README.md

 ### Audio DSP algorithms

-Files in the dsp/ folder falls under the Unlicense license (public domain).
+Files in the dsp/ folder falls under the Boost 1.0 license.
-You can do whatever you want with it.
+Before you use it, you need to agree with https://github.com/p0nce/dplug/licenses/Boost_1.0.txt